douglasgreen/outlines/computing/computer_science/computer_science.md

     -   Column-Family Stores: Optimized for queries over large datasets, and store columns of data together, instead of rows.
     -   Graph Databases: Designed for data whose relations are well represented as a graph and are excellent for understanding relationships between data points.

     Use Cases: NoSQL is often used in big data applications and real-time web applications.
-It\'s suitable for applications that require rapid growth, flexible schema design, and the efficient handling of large volumes of unstructured data.
+It's suitable for applications that require rapid growth, flexible schema design, and the efficient handling of large volumes of unstructured data.

 In summary, understanding databases involves grasping the structured approach of traditional relational databases and SQL, as well as the more flexible and scalable NoSQL alternatives.
 Each has its strengths and is chosen based on the specific needs of the application and the nature of the data being handled.

 ## Computer Networks

 Computer networks are a fundamental aspect of modern communication and data exchange, enabling different computing devices to connect and share resources.
-Let\'s delve into the key topics:
+Let's delve into the key topics:

 ### 1. Basics of Networking